Jaredslocker21/organic_cat/TESTING.md

 All of these links were tested by myself, friends, close and far and passed.

  * Home - index.html and base.html
- * About - about.html
+ * All Products - products.html
- * Register - django template signup.html
+ * Food - django template drop down menu
- * Login - djangop template login.html
+ * Accessories - djangop templates  all drop down items work
+ * Toys - django templates and all drop down work
- * Logout - django template logout.html
+ * Offers -  django templates and all drop downs work
+ * Search Menu - Searches All Product names and descriptions
+ * My Account - drop down menu's pictures in  [README.md](README.md)
+ * Cart - Button works and redirects too cart

  ## Footer Links
  All footer Links were tested and open to another tab with their respective URL

+  * Privacy Policy
+  * Terms and Conditions
+  * Delivery Policy
   * FACEBOOK
   * TWITTER
   * INSTAGRAM